Will Your Next Car Be Electric? Probably!

-Driving Electric is Cheaper
+Driving an Electric Car is Cheaper

 Besides the fact that the world is clearly going electric, there are other reasons why your next car will likely be an EV.
 They will soon be less expensive to buy, own, maintain, and with instant acceleration and great handling, a lot more fun to drive.
 In fact, electric vehicles will become cheaper to buy than a similar gasoline-powered car by 2023.

 If you charge up your EV at home, the cost of driving 15,000 miles a year (more than the U.S. average) is about $45 per month.
 Maintenance on an electric car requires little more than rotating your tires as EVs don’t require engine oil, spark plugs, air filters, coolant or transmission fluid.

 For all these reasons and more, the world is about to go green, and you may find yourself behind the wheel of an amazing new technological wonder; an electric car.

 Visit the GreenCars Marketplace powered by Driveway to start shopping thousands of electric cars near you.